osalvador/ReplicaDB/docs/src/content/docs/cli/incremental-watermarks.md

 - A failed or cancelled run does not advance the value.
 - A transaction that commits after the read with an older value can be missed;
   there is no read-lag setting yet.
+- Rows sharing the maximum value are safe only when the source's ordering and commit model ensure no later row can appear with that same committed value;
+  otherwise use a source predicate managed by your orchestration strategy.